 Fish Ip, Regional Coordinator – Asia-Pacific, International Domestic Workers Federation

 Moderator: Rachel Moussié, Deputy Director, Social Protection Programme – WIEGO

-Participants discussed the decent-work deficit in the child-care sector characterized by the high degree of informal employment for women and situated the central role of government in expanding public child-care services.
-The webinar also addressed the need for regulatory frameworks that protect the labour rights of child-care workers and support women workers in both the informal and formal economies to engage in the labour market on more equal terms.
+Participants will discuss the decent-work deficit in the child-care sector characterized by the high degree of informal employment for women and situate the central role of government in expanding public child-care services.
+The webinar will also address the need for regulatory frameworks that protect the labour rights of child-care workers and support women workers in both the informal and formal economies to engage in the labour market on more equal terms.

 Investing in public child-care services that meet the needs of children and their caregivers is an ambitious undertaking amid a global recession.
 Research from UN Women and the ILO shows how this public investment can be partially recovered through new decent work opportunities that lead to more tax revenue and social security contributions.
 The vast body of evidence from the early childhood development field on the life-long benefits of quality child care services for 0-3 year olds is compelling.

 - Bring together different actors in the child-care sector across the labour and women’s rights movements and the early childhood development community.